LeToNode/Play2.0-CN-doc/scalaGuide/main/global/ScalaInterceptors.md

 }
 ```

-Of course it's also possible to intercept only a specific method.
+Of course it's also possible to intercept only a specific Action method.
 This can be achieved via [[Actions composition | ScalaActionsComposition]]

 > **Next:** [[Testing your application | ScalaTest]]